mirumee/ariadne-codegen/README.md

 - `include_comments` (defaults to `"stable"`) - option which sets content of comments included at the top of every generated file.
 Valid choices are: `"none"` (no comments), `"timestamp"` (comment with generation timestamp), `"stable"` (comment contains a message that this is a generated file)
 - `convert_to_snake_case` (defaults to `true`) - a flag that specifies whether to convert fields and arguments names to snake case
 - `include_all_inputs` (defaults to `true`) - a flag specifying whether to include all inputs defined in the schema, or only those used in supplied operations
+- `include_all_enums` (defaults to `true`) - a flag specifying whether to include all enums defined in the schema, or only those used in supplied operations
 - `async_client` (defaults to `true`) - default generated client is `async`, change this to option `false` to generate synchronous client instead
 - `opentelemetry_client` (defaults to `false`) - default base clients don't support any performance tracing.
 Change this option to `true` to use the base client with Open Telemetry support.
 - `files_to_include` (defaults to `[]`) - list of files which will be copied into generated package